Finax Blog

 Start investing today

 You must learn to save a part of your income as soon as you receive it.
-Investing only the account balance at the end of the month, does not work.
-This way, you will never manage to get out of the vicious circle of living from pay check to pay check.
-The ideal ratio is to save 20% of income for yourself and your future - to create an emergency fund and wealth building.
+Only investing the remaining account balance at the end of the month does not work.
+This way, you will never manage to get out of the vicious circle of living from paycheck to paycheck.
+The ideal ratio is to save 20% of income for yourself and your future.
+Use these savings to create an emergency fund and for the purposes of general wealth building.

 If you can save even more, good for you.
 Start slowly.
 In the beginning, try saving 10% and gradually increase the amount.
 You will see how quickly you will get used to it and make investing a daily part of your life.

-Whatever your goals may be, you can make them easier and reach them faster with us – whether you plan to make an emergency fund, save for a nice retirement or just invest intelligently for a better future.
+Whatever your goals may be, you can reach them faster with investing – whether you plan to build up an emergency fund, save for a nice retirement, or just invest intelligently for a better future.
+Finax is happy to assist you on that journey.

 Ján Tonka